Kansas vs. TCU Predictions, College Basketball BetMGM Promo Codes, & Picks - January 6

 - Computer Predicted Total: 148.8

-Kansas has a 4-7-0 record against the spread this season compared to TCU, who is 7-6-0 ATS.
-In terms of going over the point total, games involving the Jayhawks are 4-7-0 and the Horned Frogs are 6-7-0.
-In the past 10 contests, Kansas has a 3-7 record against the spread while going 10-0 overall.
-TCU has gone 5-5 against the spread and 8-2 overall in its last 10 matches.
+Kansas is 4-7-0 against the spread, while TCU's ATS record this season is 7-6-0.
+In terms of hitting the over, games involving the Jayhawks are 4-7-0 and the Horned Frogs are 6-7-0.
+Over the last 10 contests, Kansas is 3-7 against the spread and 10-0 overall while TCU has gone 5-5 against the spread and 8-2 overall.

 Bet on this or any college basketball matchup at BetMGM